vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 ## Using a baseline file

-If you have a bunch of errors and you don't want to fix them all at once, Psalm can now grandfather-in errors in existing code, while ensuring that new code doesn't have those same sorts of errors.
+If you have a bunch of errors and you don't want to fix them all at once, Psalm can grandfather-in errors in existing code, while ensuring that new code doesn't have those same sorts of errors.

 ```
 vendor/bin/psalm --set-baseline=your-baseline.xml